seL4/sel4-tutorials/tutorials/threads/threads.md

 from the root task, meaning CSlots like `seL4_CapInitThreadVSpace` have no meaning in applications loaded by the capDL loader.

-Information about capDL projects can be found [here](https://docs.sel4.systems/projects/capdl/).
+More information about capDL can be found on the [seL4 docsite](https://docs.sel4.systems/projects/capdl/).

 ### Configure a TCB